caoyukun0430/badminton-autofill/README.md

 This is Yukun's script to book badminton automatically in https://buchung.hsz.rwth-aachen.de/angebote/aktueller_zeitraum/_Badmintoncourt_Einzelterminbuchung.html

-NOTE: ONLY USE IT IN CASE YOU CAN MANUALLY GET A PLACE LIKE ME!!! :(
+NOTE: ONLY USE IT IN CASE YOU CAN NOT MANUALLY GET A PLACE LIKE ME!!! :(

 You need to preinstall python and selenium package before using the script
 * To install python on windows: https://www.python.org/downloads/